Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: A criterion for orbifold pairs of general type

+The following result\footnote{We give the statement only in its `pure-logarithmic' version, which involves no `orbifold' consideration.
+But it holds, and the proof given below adapts immediately for general log-canonical pairs $(X,\Delta)$, which are needed in the proof of the `purely logarithmic' case already.
+In the general case, the assumption is that the inverse image $\pi^*(L)$ of a big line bundle $L$ on $X$ injects in $\otimes^m(\pi^*(\Omega^1(X,\Delta))$ for some cyclic cover $\pi:Y\to X$ associated to $\Delta$.} was conjectured by E. Viehweg in \cite{VZ}.

 \begin{theorem} Let $X$ is a projective manifold, and $D= \sum_jD_j$ a reduced divisor, such that $(X, D)$ is a smooth `purely-logarithmic' orbifold pair.
-We assume the existence of a big line bundle $L$ on $X$, together with a map
+We assume the existence of a big line bundle $L$ on $X$, together with an injective sheaf map

 for some integer $m\geq 1$.
 Then $K_X+ D$ is big. \end{theorem}

 \begin{rem}